10 Best HVAC Companies in Fostoria, OH

 Cost of HVAC Installation and Maintenance in Fostoria

-• Split or mini-split: Homes without ductwork for central air often have split or mini-split HVAC systems.
-These systems consist of internal units in each room to control temperature, which all connect to an outdoor unit.
+• Split or mini-split: If your home lacks the right ductwork for central heating or air, you likely have a split HVAC system.
+Split or mini-split systems consist of indoor units that regulate the temperature in individual rooms.
+These interior units are all connected to an outdoor unit.

 • Hybrid split: A hybrid split HVAC system functions very similarly to a standard split system.
 It has the advantage of having the capability to use either electricity or gas for power.